Connect Bitbucket Cloud to Jira Software Server

 - Choose 'Bitbucket Cloud' as the Host value.

-Enter a Team or User Account name.
+Enter a Workspace or User Account name.

 Copy the OAuth Key and Secret values from your Bitbucket Cloud account into the dialog.